Radoje Domanović: Biography

-Short stories
+Works

 Domanović was among the first writers (along with Milutin Uskoković, Rastko Petrović, Bogdan Popović, Jovan Skerlić, and others) to begin to produce an independent expression of their own urban experience in their new works, and it was not long before the term "Beogradska proza"—the Belgrade prose—was adopted to refer to this trend in which the city played an important function, not just as the setting for action but almost as an actor itself.

 Domanović could be compared to Jonathan Swift, and indeed, some critics have suggested that he is the Serbian Swift, as he was exceptionally skilled in writing caustic satire rendering his stories overwhelmingly pessimistic and bleak.

 Domanović lived for only 35 years and did not publish much, leaving some work in manuscript form.
 But in the last years of his brief life he projected and in part completed an ambitious fictional project which did justice to his theories.
 He proposed to tell in a series of short stories the wrongdoings and excesses in the political and social life of a society trying to find itself.
-Some of his most famous stories are: